ernilambar/sahar/readme.txt

 2. Click Upload Theme and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+== Copyright ==

+Sahar WordPress Theme, Copyright 2020 Nilambar Sharma Sahar is distributed under the terms of the GNU GPL

 == Frequently Asked Questions ==

-= Does this theme support any plugins? =
+= Does this theme provide full width template? =

-Sahar includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Yes.

 == Changelog ==

-= 1.0.0 - Jun 07 2020 =
+= 1.0.0 - Jun 12 2020 =
 * Initial release

 == Credits ==